 Earth average density = 5,514 kg / m3

 - Mercury’s core is about 4,148 kilometers wide in diameter, 85 percent of the planet’s mean diameter.

 Mercury core diameter = 4,148 km

 - Although Mercury is closest to the Sun, it is not the hottest planet.
-Venus is the hottest planet of our Solar System.
+Venus is the hottest planet in our Solar System.

 Interesting facts about Mercury

 - Mercury is the fifth brightest object in the night sky (excluding artificial satellites).

 - Mercury was named after the Roman God of commerce and communication, also credited as the “swiftest God”.

 - Venus and Mercury are the two planets with no moons.

 - The axis of Mercury has the least tilt angle among all planets.
 Its axis is tilted at about 2 degrees with respect to a perpendicular to its